smolegz/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **IT-savvy**: The user is not familiar with the exact format of the add command.
 * **Side pop-up window**: Additional windows that can be opened by the user during usage of the software(e.g. the help window).
+* **SLAP**: The Single Level of Abstraction Principle states that all the code inside a method should be at the same level of abstraction.
 * **SOLID principle**: The SOLID principle is a set of five design principles used in object-oriented programming to make software designs more understandable, flexible, and maintainable.
 The acronym SOLID stands for:
     * Single Responsibility Principle
     * Open/Closed Principle